korchard/weekend-sql-to-do-list-/README.md

 ### Prerequisites

-Link to software that is required to install the app (e.g. node).
+Software that is required to install.

 - [Node.js] - install in terminal
 - [express] - install in terminal